 Family seeks answers after woman suspected of having COVID-19 restrained and later dies in hospital

-For 11 days, as Danielle Stephanie Warriner lay alone in a hospital bed, her family had no idea where she was or that she'd been restrained by guards and would never regain consciousness.
+For 11 days, as Danielle Stephanie Warriner lay alone in a hospital bed, her family had no idea where she was, that she'd been restrained by guards and that she would never regain consciousness.

-Five days after the family was finally contacted, the 43-year-old Warriner died.
+Five days after her family says it was was finally contacted, she was dead.

-CBC News has learned two people employed with University Health Network (UHN) have been let go as a result of an ongoing internal review of what happened.
+After questioning the hospital where she was admitted, CBC News has learned two people employed with University Health Network (UHN) have been let go as a result of a internal review.

 Struggles with bipolar disorder